Fluorine etching

-Fluorine etching is a printmaking technique developed by a circle of artists working in Cracow and Warsaw in the first two decades of the twentieth century.
+Fluorine etching is a printmaking technique developed by a circle of artists working in Kraków and Warsaw in the first two decades of the twentieth century.
 It is likely that both the detrimental effects on the health of engravers and the fragility of the material resulted in this technique being abandoned.

 History

 The novel way of printmaking known as fluorine etching was developed by the Polish chemist Tadeusz Estreicher (1871–1952) in the early years of the twentieth century.
 Commercial glass-makers everywhere had been using etching as a standard decoration for drinking and other glasses since the mid-nineteenth century as a cheaper alternative to engraving.
 Toxic hydrofluoric acid was also used to mark glass tubes used in science laboratories.
 For fluorine etching, however, as first described in 1912 by Hieronim Wilder, a normal glass plate was coated with colophony (a solid resin obtained from certain types of conifers), followed by the artist etching a design into it, which was then treated with hydrofluoric acid.
 The glass plate was inked, wiped and printed using a rolling press in the same way as a traditional etched copperplate, with the printer carefully avoiding the danger of the glass breaking under the pressure of the rollers.
 The glass easily shattered, which may have been why not many prints in this technique were made or have survived.

 A glass matrix had previously been used in France for cliché-verres by François Millet, Camille Corot and Charles Daubigny, among others.
 In this method, instead of etching an image, a drawing was made with a needle on a glass panel coated with collodion, a chemical used in classical photography.
 The composition was then exposed to light on a photosensitive paper, as in a photographic process.